Easy Chocolate Chess Pie

 2. Use an electric mixer and blend together eggs, sugar, and butter until well combined.

-3. Add remaining filling ingredients and combine.
+3. Add remaining filling ingredients and combine well.
 Pour into pie shell.

-4. Bake for 20 minutes.
-Check pie an cover crust edges with aluminum foil or a pie shield.
+4. Bake for 20 minutes, then check pie and cover crust edges with aluminum foil or a pie shield so edges don’t burn.

 5. Return to oven and continue baking another 35-40 minutes.

-6. Let pie cool on cooling rack until completely set - at least 2 hours.
+6. Let pie cool on cooling rack until completely set, about 2 hours.

 7. Serve with vanilla ice cream.